Hmg1no/SAR-BST-Cplus/README.md

   -swarm.h – Interface for the Robot and Swarm classes.
   -swarm.cpp – A skeleton for the implementation of the class Swarm.
   -driver.cpp – A sample driver program.
 (Note: this file is provided to show typical usage.
 Please note, the randomly generated values are different on different platforms.)
+  -driver.txt - A sample output file for driver.cpp

 Specifications:
   -This project has three classes: Random, Robot, and Swarm.
 The Random class is       provided as a supplementary class to facilitate the testing.
 The Robot class         defines the nodes in the binary tree.
 The Swarm class is the one that implements     the balanced binary search tree.
 This class allows for creating three different      types of BST.
 The three types are a regular BST with no balancing, an AVL tree,      and a Splay tree